noobshow/terms/CA.md

 19. ## Designated Bank Disclosure

-	Designated Bank’s mailing address is 55 Standish Court, Suite 400, Mississauga, ON L5R.
+	Designated Bank’s mailing address is 3200-40 King Street, Toronto, ON M5H 3Y2.
 The Designated Bank discloses that: (a) it is the only party to this Agreement who is approved to extend acceptance of MasterCard or Visa products directly to you; (b) it must be a principal to this Agreement; (c) it is responsible for educating you on pertinent Visa and MasterCard rules with which you must comply, but this information may be provided to you by Stripe; (d) it is responsible for and must provide settlement funds to you for transactions settled to it; and (e) it is responsible for all funds held by it in reserve that are derived from settlement.

 20. ## Language